 You need people to email, and you need them quickly.
-Oh, and if you could make them pretty cheap, that'd be great, too.
+Oh, and if you could get them pretty cheap, that'd be great, too.

 Methods of Acquiring an Email List

-Before we get into the pitfalls of purchasing an email list, let's review (for those who are new to the game) three of the most common ways marketers acquire contact lists to email:
+Before we get into the pitfalls of purchasing an email address list, let's review three of the most common ways marketers acquire contact lists:

-1) Buy a list.
 You work with a list provider to find and purchase a list of names and email addresses based on demographic and/or psychographic information.
-For example, you might purchase a list of 5,000 names and email addresses of people with children who live in a certain city.
+For example, you might purchase a list of 50,000 names and email addresses of people without children who live in Minnesota.

-3) Generate an opt-in list.
-Someone voluntarily gives you their email address either online or in person (at a trade show, for instance) so you can send them emails.
-They may pick certain types of email content they wish to receive, like requesting email alerts when new blog posts are published.
-Opt-in email addresses are the result of earning the interest and trust of your contact because he or she thinks you have something valuable and helpful to say.
+Someone voluntarily gives you their email address either online or in person so you can send them emails.
+They may pick certain types of email content they wish to receive, like specifically requesting email alerts when new blog posts are published.
+Opt-in email addresses are the result of earning the interest and trust of your contacts because they think you have something valuable to say.

 Why You Shouldn't Buy Email Lists

-So now that I've told you a few ways to acquire email lists, I'm going to tell you why you should acquire them through method number three above -- the opt-in method in which you generate your list of email contacts!
+So now that I've told you a few ways to acquire email lists, I'm going to tell you why you should acquire them through method number three above -- the opt-in method in which you generate your own list of email contacts.

-Reputable email marketing vendors don't let you use purchased lists.
+Reputable email marketing vendors don't let you send emails to lists you've bought.

 If you're using email marketing software now or plan to in the future, you'll find that reputable companies will insist that you use opt-in email lists.
 You might be saying, "I'll just use a non-reputable email marketing vendor."
-Wrong again.
-Using ESPs that don't require their customers to use opt-in email lists suffer poor deliverability if they're using a shared IP address.
-In other words, one customer's ill-gotten email list can poison the deliverability of the other customers on that shared IP address.
+Alas, ESPs on shared IP addresses that don't require customers to use opt-in email lists typically suffer poor deliverability.
+Why?
+One customer's ill-gotten email address list can poison the deliverability of the other customers on that shared IP address.
 You're going to want to hitch your wagon to the light side of the email marketing force if you want your emails to actually get into inboxes.

-Unless you're in the process of acquiring an entire company, you're not going to come across a high quality email list you can purchase.
-It being for sale at all means that the email addresses on it have already been ripped to shreds by all the other people who have purchased that list, and emailed the people on it.
-Any email addresses that once had value have since been spammed to the ends of the earth!
+Unless your company is in the middle of some M&A action, you're not going to come across high quality email lists you can purchase.
+If it's for sale, it means that the email addresses on it have already been ripped to shreds by all the other people who have purchased that list and emailed the people on it.
+Any email addresses that once had value have since been spammed to the ends of the earth.

 People on a purchased or rented list don't actually know you.

-I referenced this in the previous section of this blog post, but it's worth going into some more detail on this subject.
-Rented and purchased lists are sometimes scraped from other websites, which, I think we can all agree, is a dirty way to acquire email marketing lists.
-But often list purchase and rental companies will tout that their lists are opt-in.
+I referenced this earlier, but it's worth going into some more detail on this subject.
+Rented and purchased lists are sometimes scraped from other websites which, I think we can all agree, is a dirty way to acquire email marketing contacts.
+But let's say they're not scraped and are acquired through considerably less sketchy means -- list purchase and rental companies may tout that those lists are opt-in.
 Sounds great, right?

 Not really, because it means that the contacts have opted to receive emails from, say, the list-purchasing company -- not your company.
-Even if the opt-in process includes language like, "Opt in to receive information from us, or offers from other companies we think you might enjoy," the fact is the recipient has never heard of your company, and does not remember opting in to receive emails from you.
-And that means they will mark you as SPAM ... which takes us to our next point.
+Even if the opt-in process includes language like, "Opt in to receive information from us, or offers from other companies we think you might enjoy," the fact is that the recipient has never heard of your company, and does not remember opting in to receive emails from you.
+That means there's a really good chance a lot of the recipients will mark you as "Spam" because they don't recognize you or remember opting in to communications from you ... which takes us to our next point.

 Your email deliverability and IP reputation will be harmed.

-Did you know that there are organizations dedicated to combating email SPAM?
+Did you know that there are organizations dedicated to combating email spam?
 Thank goodness, right?
 They set up a little thing called a honeypot, which is a planted email address that, when harvested and emailed, identifies the sender as a spammer.
-Similarly, things called SPAM traps can be created to identify spammy activity; they are set up when an email address yields a hard bounce because it is old or no longer valid but still receives consistent traffic.
+Similarly, things called spam traps can be created to identify spammy activity; they are set up when an email address yields a hard bounce because it is old or no longer valid, but still receives consistent traffic.
 Fishy, eh?
-As a result, the email turns into a SPAM trap that stops returning the hard bounce notice, and instead accepts the message and reports the sender as a spammer.
+As a result, the email address turns into a spam trap that stops returning the hard bounce notice, and instead accepts the message and reports the sender as a spammer.

 If you purchase a list, you have no way of confirming how often those email addresses have been emailed, whether the email addresses on that list have been scrubbed for hard bounces to prevent identifying you as a spammer, or from where those email addresses originated.
 Are you really willing to risk not only your email deliverability, but also the reputation of your IP address and your company?
-Even if you find the light after purchasing or renting an email list, and decide to only email those who have opted in with your company, it will take you months (or maybe years!) to get your Sender Score up and rebuild the reputation of your IP ... and your brand.
+Even if you find the light after purchasing or renting email lists and decide to only email those who have opted in with your company, it will take you months (or maybe years) to get your Sender Score up and rebuild the reputation of your IP.

 How do you like it when you get an email in your inbox from a company you've never heard of?
-I bet that's not the kind of company (or marketer) you want to be.
+I bet that's not the kind of company you want to work for or marketer you want to be.
 If someone didn't ask to hear from you yet, it doesn't mean they won't want to hear from you later.
 It's your job to prove to them -- through helpful content and valuable offers -- that they should stay up to date with your company via email.
-If you force your email content on anyone too early, even if you know in the depths of your soul that they're a great fit for your products or services, you will preemptively lose their trust and their future business.
+If you force your email content on anyone too early, even if you know in the depths of your soul that they're a great fit for your products or services, you risk preemptively losing their trust and their future business.

-What do you do to generate legitimate, opt-in email addresses for your email marketing program?
+What else do you do to generate legitimate, opt-in email addresses for your email marketing program?